Zackaria-Slimane/Zackaria-Slimane/README.md

-# Hey ! i'm Zackaria Slimane , A passionate self taught developer and lover of all things javaScript.
+# Hey ! i'm Zackaria Slimane , A self taught developer and lover of all things javaScript.